 Today, it’s a ruin with a bookstore and a ceramics workshop inside.
 The venue is regularly used for open-air performances.

-Bib Rambla is the main square in Granada, occupying a prime spot near the Cathedral.
+Bib Rambla is the main square in Granada, situated near the Cathedral.
 Its Moorish history has seen medieval jousts, bullfighting, public executions, and political rallies.

 Following the Christian conquest, the square was renovated and destroyed by fires over the years.
-The result is a large square lined with an interesting collection of remnants from various points in its history.
+The result is a large square lined with remnants from various points in its history.

 The square is filled with cafes and regularly hosts seasonal markets, making it the social hub of Granada.

-You’ll quickly notice strolling the cafes and the porticos that Bib Rambla has positioned itself as the go-to destination for churros in Granada.
+You’ll quickly notice, strolling through the cafes and the porticos, that Bib Rambla has positioned itself as the go-to destination for churros in Granada.

 13. SAN JERÓNIMO MONASTERY